 Meow Wolf, named by members who pulled the two words from a hat at random, made waves last year when it announced that A Song of Ice and Fire author George R.R.
 Martin helped them repurpose a former bowling alley into the 25,000 sq. ft. immersive funhouse.
 Now, members Brian Solomon and Maggie Thornton explain how they're expanding Santa Fe style into other parts of the country and into the digital realm.

-Within Santa Fe’s art scene, Meow Wolf has become an influential force over the past few years.
-It supports alumni from both of the city’s major creative schools, St. John’s College and the Santa Fe University of Art and Design, as well as immigrants from other parts of the country.
-They’ve cultivated an environment where members constantly learn the skills needed to realize their ideas, and their installations are always accessible, regardless of a viewer’s art education.
-“We’ve found universal principles in our artwork that people really connect to,” Thornton tells The Creators Project.
+Within Santa Fe's art scene, Meow Wolf has become an influential force over the past few years.
+It supports alumni from both of the city's major creative schools, St. John's College and the Santa Fe University of Art and Design, as well as immigrants from other parts of the country.
+Members are given the necessary time and resources to learn new skills, and their installations are always accessible, regardless of a viewer's art education.
+"We've found universal principles in our artwork that people really connect to," Thornton tells Creators.

 The New Mexico city is one of the largest art markets in the country, and the Meow Wolf complex offers a glimpse into its photogenic potential future.
 "Santa Fe's art is becoming really friendly, really colorful.
 And it doesn't always have a specific meaning — I'm not seeing a lot of landscapes right now," Thornton reports.
 Solomon adds that there's a city-wide push for the collective to foster new media art.
 "We're starting to spice things up a bit," he says.
 In addition to Meow Wolf, other collectives such as John McKissick's Radical Abacus and organizations like the Currents New Media Festival continue to push Santa Fe's boundaries.
 "Galleries that have been around forever that usually stick to staples are migrating toward techie, cool, new media shows.
 It's cool to see things changing where you live."